Services and formats

 If a previously marked-up hard copy or file is supplied, I can check your new document against this to ensure amendments have been corrected (and indicate any remaining discrepancies, so you can decide if these changes are still valid).

-As is often required, documents of all kinds can simply be read on their own ('cold' or 'blind'), without reference to any other version, which I mark up in any of the ways described earlier.
+As is often required, documents of all kinds can simply be read on their own (‘cold’), without reference to any other version, which I mark up in any of the ways described earlier.

-I also provide copywriting services for a number of clients, including artists and recording labels in the world of contemporary jazz who require album release PR, album sleeve notes, musician biographies, website content, etc.
+Copy is crafted from supplied information/brief with a view to accuracy, consistency, sensitivity and optimum readability.
+I provide copywriting services for a number of clients including artists, recording labels and performance venues in the world of music (especially contemporary jazz) who require album release PR, album sleeve notes, artist biographies, concert programme notes, website content, etc.

 Pricing and briefing